Kate Barker: Board memberships and other posts

 Barker was a non-executive director on the board of the Yorkshire Building Society from 2010 to 2017.
 She was a senior adviser to Credit Suisse, 2010–2016.

 From 2010 to June 2016, she was a non-executive director of Electra Private Equity plc, and interim chairman from November 2015.

-In March 2014, she was appointed a member of the Fiscal Policy Panel of the States of Jersey, and became chairman of the Panel in April 2016.
+In March 2014, she was appointed a member of the Fiscal Policy Panel of the States of Jersey, and was chairman of the Panel from April 2016 to May 2024.

-Barker became chair of the advisory board for the Centre for Business Research at the Judge Business School, University of Cambridge, in October 2012.
+Barker became chair of the advisory board for the Centre for Business Research at the Judge Business School, University of Cambridge, in October 2012 and is now a Senior Research Associate.
 She was a governor at Anglia Ruskin University from 2000 to 2010, and chair of governors 2007–2010; in October 2011, the university awarded her an honorary doctorate.

 She was chair of the Society of Business Economists from 2013 to 2016.
 She has been a trustee of the Essex Community Foundation.

-In September 2014, Barker became chairman of the trustees of the British Coal Staff Superannuation Scheme.
+From September 2014 to September 2023, Barker was chairman of the trustees of the British Coal Staff Superannuation Scheme.

-She was a non-executive director (NED) of Taylor Wimpey plc from April 2011 to July 2020, and joined the board of Man Group plc in April 2017.
+She was a non-executive director (NED) of Taylor Wimpey plc from April 2011 to July 2020, and joined the board of Man Group plc in April 2017, serving until March 2023.

 From April 2017 to March 2020, she was a member of the National Infrastructure Commission.
-From July 2017 to April 2020 she was a member of the council, Oxford University.
+From July 2017 to April 2020, she was a member of the council of the University of Oxford.

-In July 2019, she joined the UK Cabinet Office's Geospatial Commission as one of four new commissioners.
+In July 2019, she joined the UK Cabinet Office's Geospatial Commission as one of four new commissioners, serving until May 2021.

-In April 2020 Barker became a trustee of the Universities Superannuation Scheme (USS), and takes over as chairman from Professor Sir David Eastwood in September 2020.
+In April 2020, Barker became a trustee of the Universities Superannuation Scheme (USS), and took over as chairman from Professor Sir David Eastwood in September 2020.
+She holds the post until July 2027.

 Previously an independent member of the Football Regulatory Authority of the Football Association, she is a Stoke City F.C. fan.

+Barker was appointed a Church Commissioner in the Church of England in April 2023, and is a member of the Assets Committee and Property Group.
+She is a member of the investment committee of the United Reformed Church.

+She is currently Chair of the National Statistician's Expert User Advisory Group.

+She chairs the Governing Council of The Productivity Institute.

+She is a member of the South Yorkshire Mayoral Economic Advisory Council, and in July 2026 was awarded an honorary doctorate from the University of Sheffield.

+She was Deputy Chair of the New Towns Taskforce July 2024 to September 2025, for the Ministry of Housing, Communities and Local Government.